arshad-yaseen/shotapi/README.md

 # ShotAPI

-ShotAPI is a fast and reliable screenshot capture API, built on top of Pyppeteer.
+ShotAPI is a fast and reliable screenshot capture API, built on top of Selenium.
 It allows users to easily capture screenshots of web pages and retrieve them in various formats.

 ## Features